lynoapp/mattermost-plugin-lyno/README.md

 ## Contributing

 Contributions are very welcome.
-Please feels free to submit a PR/issue.
+Please feel free to submit a PR/issue.
-Unfortunetly it is currently not possible to compile our plugin because some internal libraries are not publicly available yet.
+Unfortunately it is currently not possible to compile our plugin because some internal libraries are not publicly available yet.